-Arrears payments can cover past due rent that accumulated on or after April 1, 2020.
-If rental arrears exist that were accrued on or after April 1, 2020, arrears of twelve (12) or fewer months will be paid.
+IERA can pay for past due rent or rental arrears that accumulated on or after April 1, 2020.
+If rental arrears exist that were accrued on or after April 1, 2020, arrears of 18 or fewer months will be paid.
 The amount of arrears paid per month will be capped at the rental assistance limit defined in Chart 1-A above.
 Late fees may be paid over and above the rental limit.
 Any remaining balance is the responsibility of the tenant.

-If arrears of fewer than twelve (12) months are paid, the remainder may be paid in three (3) month intervals of forward-facing rent.
-Households will qualify for forward-facing rental assistance in threemonth intervals and will recertify every three months the household's need for continuing IERA assistance until the maximum allowable amount of assistance is exhausted.
+If arrears of fewer than 18 months are paid, the remainder may be paid in three-month intervals of forward-facing rent.
+Households will qualify for forward-facing rental assistance in three-month intervals and will recertify every three months the household's need for continuing IERA assistance until the maximum allowable amount of assistance is exhausted.

 Households may apply solely for the payment of forward-facing rent if no arrears exist.
 If rental arrears exist, the arrears must be addressed as stated herein.
-Future rents may ONLY be approved three months at a time.
+Future rents may only be approved three months at a time.
 Household eligibility and need for assistance must be recertified every three months for a household to continue to receive assistance.

 Households that already receive federal rental assistance (through programs including, but not limited to, Housing Choice Vouchers, Section 8 Project Based Rental Assistance, USDA Rental Assistance, Public Housing, Emergency Solutions Grant (ESG), or HOME Tenant Based Rental Assistance) are eligible for IERA assistance.
-The amount of IERA assistance cannot exceed the lesser of the tenant-paid rent portion or the rental assistance limit in Chart 1-A above.
+The amount of IERA assistance cannot exceed the lesser of the tenant-paid rent portion or the rental assistance limit in Chart 1-A or 1-B above.
 IERA cannot duplicate the rental assistance portion already provided by another rental assistance program.